Whittlewood Forest

-Whittlewood Forest is a former medieval hunting forest east of Silverstone in Northamptonshire in England.
+Whittlewood Forest is a former medieval hunting forest south of Towcester and east of Silverstone in Northamptonshire in England.
 It is managed by the Forestry England.
 There are tracts of ancient woodland within it and old ditches can be found at the edges of several individual woods.
 The area has been the subject of extensive academic historical research.
 An area of 400 ha in seven different patches has been designated a biological Site of Special Scientific Interest (SSSI), which is about half the size of an average English parish.
 It is a Nature Conservation Review site, Grade 2.

 Extent

 The forest is mainly between the villages of Silverstone, Syresham, Abthorpe, Wicken, Potterspury and to the high Buckinghamshire boundary.
 Interconnecting woods, made up in part by Hazelborough Wood, make up the main section.
 Isolated woods such as Bucknell Wood and a scattered set east of the village of Whittlebury, as far as Potterspury make up most of the rest.
 Remnants exist all around the villages and over the county boundary into Buckinghamshire and Milton Keynes; such outliers include Whistley Wood, west of Syresham.